On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: Concluding Remarks

-The empirical finance literature suggests that the bias induced by market microstructure effects makes the most finely sampled data unusable, and most authors prefer to use log-returns with longer lags.
-Using log-returns with longer lags merely reduces the impact of microstructure, rather than quantifying and correcting its effect.
-It is obvious that a very good description and removal of microstructure effects allows for using log-returns with lag $1$ leading to the most efficient estimate.
-Our estimates in (\ref{EstimateSigma4}) or (\ref{SigmaBreveC}) use log-returns with lag $1$ but they can easily be modified to lag $k$ by setting (in the transaction and continuous time model respectively)

-in case the microstructure correction with the state space model turns out to be insufficient for certain securities (with the same recursions (\ref{seqEM1h}) and (\ref{seqEM1i})).
+We mention that most components of this method can be used in combination with other models or estimation techniques: For example the particle filter can be used with other price models (e.g. with a drift term) or other microstructure noise models.
+Likewise the decomposition of clock time volatility into transaction time volatility and trading intensity can be used with linear microstructure noise models and other estimation techniques.

-Of course it is desirable to have a complete mathematical theory on the methods of this paper.
+Of course it is desirable to have a complete mathematical theory for the methods of this paper.
 However, we think that this is very hard to achieve.
 Mathematically exact are the results on the particle filter given that the true volatility is known (i.e. with $\hat{\Sigma}_{t_{j}}^{\text{pf}} = \Sigma_{t_{j}}$) - in particular the results from Proposition~\ref{msn:prop1} on the optimal proposal and the importance weights.
 This means that the particle filter determines correctly the conditional distribution of the efficient prices given the observations.
-Even in the case of constant volatility and for the simplest estimator $\hat{\Sigma}_{t_{j}}$ from (\ref{seqEM1h}) it seems to be very difficult to establish consistency and the asymptotic distribution of the volatility estimator.
-In the simpler context of {i.i.d.}-observations convergence properties of recursive EM-type algorithms have been studied in Titterington (1984), Sato (2000), Wang and Zhao (2006), and Capp{\'{e}} and Moulines (2009) where also proofs of consistency and asymptotic normality are provided.
-Furthermore, there are several open mathematical questions on the interplay between transaction time volatility and clock time volatility.
+In the simpler context of {i.i.d.}-observations convergence properties of recursive EM-type algorithms have been studied in Titterington (1984), Sato (2000), Wang and Zhao (2006).
+Capp{\'{e}} and Moulines (2009) derive asymptotic normality with rate of convergence $\lambda^{1/2}$ for a similar recursive EM-type algorithm in an i.i.d setting.
+In the present situation we may hope for a similar result provided that the model in (\ref{roundssm:synchObsEquation}) and (\ref{roundssm:synchStateEquation}) is properly rescaled with volatility $\Sigma(t/T)$ and the curve $\Sigma(\cdot)$ is sufficiently smooth.
+A similar result can be found in Dahlhaus and Subba Rao (2007) where the asymptotic properties of a recursive ARCH-estimator have been derived.
+The optimal rate of convergence will however not be attained since the recursive estimator is one-sided.
+The data-adaptive SAGES-procedure will make it even more difficult to derive the asymptotic distribution.
+For that reason we recommend a simulation based on the estimated volatility curve for deriving approximate confidence intervals.

-\textbf{Acknowledgement:} We are very grateful to the associate editor and two anonymous referees whose comments helped to improve the paper considerably.
+\textbf{Acknowledgement:} We are very grateful to the Co-Editor Professor George Tauchen and an anonymous referee whose comments helped to improve the paper considerably.

 \textbf{Disclaimer:} The views expressed here are those of the authors and not necessarily those of its employers.